coolryanc/vue-multi-step-form/README.md

 - [x] Show a success screen.

 ## Solution
 In case there are new requirements from PM to add different multi-step form or add new steps, we want to make a more generic component `MultiStepForm`.
-The component has ability to render steps dynamically.
+The component has ability to render steps dynamically and has good scalability.

 ### Props (API Design)
 To render multi-step dynamically, we need the following props: